 We are focused on operating our courses, concerts and events in a responsible way that continues to give our guests opportunities to create enjoyable Benslow Music memories.
-We have to manage our activities in a very different way from what we’ve known before.
+However we have to manage our activities in a very different way from what we’ve known before.

 Our phased reopening will demonstrate a deliberate approach, with limits on course attendance and controlled guest numbers to align with guidance on social distancing.
 This will inevitably mean that we will not be able to run as many courses as we would like.
 We’re committed to doing our part and we need our guests to do their part too as we work together to focus on safety.
 Our policies and procedures are under continuous review and are subject to change as we monitor conditions and receive guidance from health and government authorities.